OneConnect Deployment and Configuration

 • You have downloaded the deployment package: OneConnect Kubernetes

-• A Bash shell is available to run the script.
+• A bash shell available to run the script.

 • You have the necessary permissions to execute scripts in the deployment environment.